opencog/link-grammar/README.md

 `minisat` (minisat2)
 `pkgconf` (pkg-config)

-BUILDING on MacOS
+BUILDING on macOS
 -----------------
-Plain-vanilla Link Grammar should compile and run on Apple MacOSX just fine, as described above.
+Plain-vanilla Link Grammar should compile and run on Apple macOS just fine, as described above.
 At this time, there are no reported issues.